General Aims

 Requirements for attending a Level 4 Canoe Skills assessment:

-• Have obtained the Level 3 Canoe Skills Certificate
+• Have obtained the Level 3 Canoe Skills Certificate.

 • Have completed an RSR 2 Training Course and obtained an RSR 2 Certificate.

-• Have unrestricted access to a fully equipped open canoe, personal equipment, and additional equipment (see Level 4 skills list of equipment)
+• Have unrestricted access to a fully equipped open canoe, personal equipment, and additional equipment (see Level 4 skills list of equipment).

 • Be a least 16 years of age.

-• Member of Canoeing Ireland.
+• Be a member of Canoeing Ireland.

 Requirements